Pool Construction Permits in

 Code Compliance & Inspections

-Because of severe winter weather in New York, any exterior structures or footings must be dug below the local frost line to prevent shifting, as mandated by the NYS Uniform Fire Prevention and Building Code.
+Because of severe winter weather in New York, any exterior structures or footings must be set below the local frost line to prevent shifting, as mandated by the NYS Uniform Fire Prevention and Building Code.

 Concurrent Permits & HOAs